Top 8 Monitoring Tools for Kubernetes

 • Backend storage support: Jaeger provides pluggable storage backends, such as Cassandra, Elasticsearch, and Kafka, for storing trace data.

-• Integration with other tools: Jaeger can be integrated with other observability tools like Prometheus for metrics and Grafana for visualization to provide a comprehensive monitoring solution.
+• Integration with other tools: Jaeger can be integrated with other Kubernetes observability tools like Prometheus for metrics and Grafana for visualization to provide a comprehensive monitoring solution.

 In Kubernetes, Jaeger can be deployed as a set of containerized services, including the agent, collector, query service, and storage backend.
 It can be used to monitor and troubleshoot containerized microservices and distributed applications running in a Kubernetes cluster.